 Step 4: Clean your furniture with baking soda.
 You can follow the same process for any furniture that smells like smoke.

 Just make sure that you get all the baking soda cleaned up each time so you aren’t left with a mess.
 Again, this might take a few times before you notice a difference, but continue to do this even after you think the smell is gone.
 The more diligent you are the more likely you are to get rid of the smell altogether.
 If you are not having any success, then you may need new furniture, but only do this once you have removed the smell out of the remainder of your home.

-These are a few approaches for getting the odor of tobacco and fire smoke out of your home, and if you work hard and are thorough, you should have some success.
+These are a few approaches for getting the odor of tobacco, cigarette smoke, and fire smoke out of your home, and if you work hard and are thorough, you should have some success.
 When used together, these various methods will go a long way to getting your house smelling fresh again.